Expanding Distribution Centres: Premier Farnell - Case Study

 The interim Liege solution went live in September 2002 and is delivering the planned cost reductions.
 It features a 19,000sq m greenfield warehouse in two sections (initially 15,000sqm followed by an additional 4,000sq m) with a clear height of 10m and a usable height of 8.5m to accommodate sprinklers.
 There are 24 conveyorised picking zones covering around 20,000 shelf locations.
 Products are stored in four tote sizes, in manufacturers' containers or as free stock (for larger items) on shelving.

-All picking and stock movements are confirmed with wrist mounted RDTs feeding into the network of Dell PCs; scanning of barcodes is done via finger-mounted scanners and label printing via belt-mounted printers.
+All picking and stock movements are confirmed with wrist mounted RDT's feeding into the network of Dell PCs; scanning of barcodes is done via finger-mounted scanners and label printing via belt-mounted printers.
 Improved batching and picking techniques have generated substantial improvements in picking productivity, saving time and money.
 The conveyor servicing the picking zones is self-routing and able to handle more than 1,000 orders per hour.
-The design incorporates routing flexibility and fault tolerance, allowing continued operation in the event of breakdown.
+The design incorporates routeing flexibility and fault tolerance, allowing continued operation in the event of a breakdown.

 Protection has been included for building columns and rack legs where appropriate and all narrow aisles use rail guidance and are suitable for narrow aisle equipment.
 The materials handling equipment (MHE) consists of narrow aisle combis, VNA order picking vehicles, reach trucks, a counterbalance truck plus hand pallet trucks.
 The specification for MHE is tied in tightly with that of the racking so that they work effectively together.